stevejhiggs/nextjs-rapid-starter/docs/api.md

 ## Next-connect

-The endpoints in this project have been further enhanced via the use of [next-connect](https://www.npmjs.com/package/next-connect) which adds a simply api and middleware support.
+The endpoints in this project have been further enhanced via the use of [next-connect](https://www.npmjs.com/package/next-connect) which adds connect style commands and middleware support.